C0Assassin/rb4-to-rb2/README.md

 Welcome to the RB4 to RB2 repo.

+DO NOT USE ONYX ON THESE FOR ANYTHING UNLESS YOU ARE CONVERTING TO PS3.
+THEY WILL WORK ON RB3/RB2/RB1.
 Instructions on how to pull properly are in the instructions.txt file.

 ## Disc Songs Completed (65/65):